Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryApprovedRequest"></a>

 ### QueryApprovedRequest
+Deprecated: use QueryAuthorizationRequest

 QueryApprovedRequest is the request type for the Query/Approved RPC method.

-Note: deprecated (use QueryAuthorizationRequest)

 | Field | Type | Label | Description |